SnowDenix/FrportalDocs/consolidated-docs/README.md

 **© 2025 Aydınlı Group - All rights reserved.**

-This consolidated documentation structure was created to improve accessibility, LLM compatibility, and operational efficiency across the franchise network.
+This consolidated documentation structure was created to improve accessibility, modern standards compatibility, and operational efficiency across the franchise network.